dmytro8765/graph-qml/Graph_ML/output/connectedness/read_me_experiments.txt

 07221450 – Pennylane default gradient, 2 epochs, 1 sampling
 07221456 – Pennylane spsa gradient, 2 epochs, 1 sampling
-7251122 – Pennylane full reproduction (50 epochs, 10 samplings, sample 0 should be the same as the others)
+7251122 – Pennylane full reproduction (50 epochs, 10 samplings, sample 0 should be the same as the others) 7251501 – Test of Pennylane full reproduction model (sampling 0) on IBM Kingston